- Chart

 Threats

-- Economic recessions impacting consumer spending power.
+- Economic instability and inflation impacting consumer purchasing power.

 Competitors and Market Share